SGissubel/El_Adorno/README.md

 **Web Application**

-** WallApp**
+**WallApp**

 - http://www.ohmyprints.com/index/455/de/WallApp

 ##Purpose of the App:

-A user is able to design a room, with selected or created furniture and artwork.
+Allow a user to be able to design a room in their home, office, etc,

+with selected or inserted furniture and artwork -- from site-DB or personal files.

 From login, to setting up their own cache of saved room ideas and designs.